 We have received various government grants to complement and enhance our own resources.
 We may seek to obtain government grants and subsidies in the future to offset all or a portion of the costs of building additional manufacturing facilities and research and development activities.
 We cannot be certain that we will be able to secure any such government grants or subsidies.
-Any of our existing grants or new grants that we may obtain may be terminated, modified or recovered by the granting governmental body under certain condition.
+Any of our existing grants or new grants that we may obtain may be terminated, modified or recovered by the granting governmental body under certain conditions.

-We may also be subject to audits by government agencies as part of routine audits of our activities funded by our government grants.
+We may also be subject to routine audits by government agencies as part of our government grants contracts.
 As part of an audit, these agencies may review our performance, cost structures and compliance with applicable laws, regulations and standards.
 Funds available under grants must be applied by us toward the research and development programs specified by the granting agencies, rather than for all of our programs generally.
 If any of our costs are found to be allocated improperly, the costs may not be reimbursed and any costs already reimbursed may have to be refunded.
 Accordingly, an audit could result in an adjustment to our revenues and results of operations.